 - iPhone – I’m always connected to social media and my email, as this way so I can maintain my steady inflow of clients and an online presence.

-- WiFi – I use an app called WiFi Map Pro to gain access into WiFi hubs all around the world.
+- WiFi – I use an app called WiFi Map Pro to gain access to WiFi hubs all around the world.
 It’s a community that shares passwords for WiFi access found in restaurants, hotels, cafes etc. Cheeky, but very handy!

 Ultimately all of this travel would not have been possible if I did not have a solid foundation to stand upon, that being my blog/business that I’ve been building up since 2007.
-And of course a loving and very organized wife to keep my head screwed on.
+And of course, a loving and very organized wife to keep my head screwed on.

 For further info, see this post on how to be a successful freelancer while travelling.